renaissance-publishing/renaissance/content/chapters/17-races.md

         maintain a warren and holdings.
       - They are loosely confederated, amongst themselves and with Shade Elves.
-      - \+10 ranks in Intimidate, +10 ranks in Profession: Pirate, +10
+      - 10 ranks in Intimidate
-        Ranks in one combat skill
+      - 10 ranks in Profession: Pirate, Profession: Sailer or Profession: Fisher
-      - One cost: Medium weapon, one Profession: Pirate skill kit
+      - 10 ranks in one combat skill
-      - I’m not sure about that, because I’m not sure what would be in it.
+      - one weapon (of Cost: Moderate)
-      - Warren Isles Sea-Rats don’t receive 10 ranks in Language:
+      - one Skill Kit
-        Common.
-Instead, they receive 10 ranks Shade Elven.
-They commonly speak Warren Isles Ratfolk (language group GF) natively.
+      - Special: Warren Isles Sea-Rats don’t receive one dot in Common the way most characters do.
+Instead, they receive one dot in Shaded Sea Common and one dot in Shaded .
+They commonly speak Warren Isles Ratfolk (language group GR) natively.

   - Optional Background: Raptor’s Plane Ratfolk